twilio/verify-push-sample-backend/README.md

   <img src="https://static0.twilio.com/marketing/bundles/marketing/img/logos/wordmark-red.svg" alt="Twilio" width="250" />
 </a>

-The following project is a sample for implementing the backend needed for supporting the Verify Push SDK.
+This project provides a sample backend to use instead of your own app backend to build a basic Verify Push implementation as explained in the [Verify Push Quickstart](https://www.twilio.com/docs/verify/quickstarts/push-android).
+The sample backend is also designed to be used with the [sample app](https://github.com/twilio/twilio-verify-android/blob/master/README.md#UsingSampleApp)

 # Twilio Verify Push Factor Sample Backend